 Student jobs

-Effective classroom management plans must be able to foster student accountability.
-Consider defining and assigning specific tasks and responsibilities for students to complete during class activities and record and track them in your classroom management plan template.
+Effective management plans for the classroom must be able to foster student accountability.
+Consider defining and assigning specific tasks and responsibilities for students to complete during class activities and record and track them in your template.

 Emergency procedures